 Wiregrass Georgia Technical College understands there may be cases of extenuating circumstances affecting a student's financial aid eligibility.
-The student, or the student's parents (in the case of a dependent students), may request special consideration called "professional judgment" by submitting the appropriate Special Circumstances Appeal form.
-The form may be obtained from the Office of Financial Aid or by downloading the form from https://www.wiregrass.edu/financial-aid/forms\(^{\delta_23}\)\).
+The student, or the student's parents (in the case of a dependent students), may request special consideration called "professional judgment" by submitting the appropriate Special Circumstances Appeal form though an online process at https://wiregrass.verifymyfafsa.com^{%40}.
 Extenuating circumstances include, but are not limited to: loss of employment; loss of income due to divorce or separation; loss of untaxed income; loss of income due to death of a spouse; a one-time income increase such as lottery winnings; loss or hardship due to natural disaster.

 Professional judgment may also be sought for students who want to be considered for a dependency override.
 This override will allow consideration for dependent students to change to an independent status due to an unusual or life threatening family situation, death of a custodial parent, or students who have no contact with their natural parents.
-All professional judgment decisions will be determined by the Director of Financial Aid.
+All professional judgment decisions will be determined by the Director of Financial Aid, Assistance Director, or Financial Aid Coordinator.
 Professional judgment decisions may take 4 to 6 weeks to process.